acdundore/clustercast/docs/datasets.md

 > *function* clustercast.datasets.**load_airline_passengers**()

-This function returns the well-known airline passengers dataset as a pandas dataframe.
+This function returns the well-known airline passengers dataset as a pandas dataframe.<sup>[1]</sup>
 The airline passengers dataset records monthly airline passengers over a period of many years.
 This dataset is great for learning about time series forecasting because it is non-stationary and exhibits strong seasonality.